 ULSD In A Nutshell

-Ultra-Low Sulfur Diesel (ULSD) contains 97% less sulfur than low-sulfur diesel, and significantly higher amounts of dissolved water which causes cold weather freezing problems and warm weather microbe problems.
+Ultra-Low Sulfur Diesel (ULSD) contains 97% less sulfur than low-sulfur diesel, and significantly higher amounts of dissolved water which causes cold weather freezing problems.
 The introduction of ULSD has made year-round fuel maintenance essential.

 ULSD – What it Means